 Oregon GOP legislator ousted over state Capitol breach

 SALEM, Ore.
 (AP) — Republican lawmakers have voted with majority Democrats in the Oregon House of Representatives to take the historic step of expelling a Republican member who had let violent, far-right protesters into the state Capitol on Dec.
 21. Legislators said on the House floor that this could be the most important vote they ever cast.
 They then proceeded to expel an unapologetic Rep. Mike Nearman with a 59-1 vote.
+The only vote against the resolution for expulsion was Nearman’s own.
 The Capitol has been closed to the public to protect against spread of the coronavirus.
 Nearman said he let the protesters in because he believes the Capitol should have been open.